 Sarah is the Policy Advocacy Director, responsible for leading the NWHN’s legislative and regulatory advocacy efforts.
 She also directs federal policy initiatives for Raising Women’s Voices (RWV).
 Prior to joining the NWHN, Sarah worked for Congress from 2005 to 2015, including serving as the Washington Director to Congresswoman Niki Tsongas (D-MA) from 2010 to 2015.
 Her experience includes work on the Affordable Care Act, Medicaid, Medicare, reproductive health and justice, and the relationship of banking and tax policy on income inequality, among other areas.
 She has bachelor’s degrees in political science and history from Arizona State University and a graduate degree in foreign policy from George Washington University.

-Erin is the Office Coordinator, responsible for managing the office’s daily functions and ensuring that everything runs smoothly.
+Erin is the Office Manager, responsible for managing the office’s daily functions and ensuring that everything runs smoothly.
 She is the main point of contact for vendors and also reaches out to them if anything goes wrong.
-She joins the NWHN after spending the last 10 year working in residential property management and commercial real estate, where she managed research teams and coordinated large projects.
+She joins the NWHN after spending the last 10 years working in residential property management and commercial real estate, where she managed research teams and coordinated large projects.
 Erin attending the University of California, Los Angeles (UCLA), where she focused on History and Art History.

 Susan K. Flinn